Dr. Christopher Granger, Superintendent

 Ability to learn quickly in their area(s) of intellectual strength;

 Capacity for intense concentration and/or focus” in an area of interest."

-If you would like to have a student considered for REACH, Blaine School District’s highly capable program, you may complete our digital referral form or a paper option.
-If you wish to use our paper option, please either print the form using the link below or pick up a form at any school building, and return the request form to your student’s school, the Building REACH Coordinator, or Dawn Cottnair, the District REACH Program Coordinator.
+If you would like to have a student considered for REACH, Blaine School District’s highly capable program, you may complete our digital referral form or a paper option, during the open referral period each school year.
+If you wish to use our paper option, please either print the form using the link below or pick up a form at any school building, and return the request form to your student’s school, the Building REACH Coordinator.

 Referrals for the REACH program may be made by a teacher or through a district wide data review.
 Data that may be used to scan for possible candidates might include state and building assessments, language acquisition data, and portfolios or work samples.